satnaing/group1/use-cases/use-case2.md

 ### Success End Condition

-A report is available for Scrum team to provide to organziation.
+A report is available for User to provide to organziation.

 ### Failed End Condition